-- 6.47 Hospitals must have local policies in place for the identification, support and safeguarding of vulnerable adults. - 6.48 Staff should have regular training in the application of the legislation determining mental capacity in the part of the UK in which they are working and should have defined access to patient advocates.
-This is a rapidly changing area and clinicians should have access to expert advice.
+- 6.47 Hospitals must have local policies in place for the identification, support and safeguarding of vulnerable adults.^{6,139} - 6.48 Staff should have regular training in the application of the legislation determining mental capacity in the part of the UK in which they are working and should have defined access to patient advocates.
+190 This is a rapidly changing area and clinicians should have access to expert advice or a second opinion from an experienced clinician.